- Understand the assignment (read the syllabus or speak with the instructor)

 Proof your paper

-- Use Grammar & Spell checker in MS Word or whichever software you are using.
+- Use grammar and spell checker in MS Word or whichever software you are using.

 - Read the paper out loud to see if it makes sense.